danielharrell/SumLect2015/Lost_Idea_LA.md

 liberal education from within.
 And it leads to the threat that worries me.
 For the answer implicit in our defenses of liberal education, so far as I can tell, is that a liberal education has no content.

-we now commonly give to this
-question suggests that a liberal education (And this challenge leads to the threat that worries me, with a kind of logic that I will now try to trace.)
-Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
-Each of these arts was thought to marry a skill and a subject.
+Traditionally, this content was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+Each of these arts was thought to marry a skill to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.

-But one might also say, or at least suspect, that this medieval curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
+But one might also say, or at least suspect, that this curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
 For the liberal arts were traditionally learned by the few rather than the many---the leisured few, in that sense